-Registration Deadline: You may register at the polling place ON Election Day as long as the polls are open.
+Registration Deadline: You may register at the polling place on Election Day as long as the polls are open.
 If you would like to be listed in the registration database before Election Day, your registration form must be received by your local Board of Elections 10 days before Election Day.
 Your registration will be valid either way.

 Party Affiliation: Undeclared voters may choose either party's ballot in the primary election.
 If you are registered with a party you must vote that party's ballot in the primary election.
-If you voted on a party ballot in the last primary election, you are now a registered member of that party unless you filled out a card to return to undeclared status with the supervisors of the checklist.
+If you voted on a party ballot in the last primary or presidential election, you are now a registered member of that party unless you filled out a card to return to undeclared status with the supervisors of the checklist.

 VOTER REGISTRATION QUALIFICATIONS